LukeOnuke/signshop/README.md

 ## Filesystem usage
 Only file this mod operates directly is stored in `/config/signshop` directory.
-The said file is the configuration file *(see: section Configuration of the admin guide)* *(see: section First setup of the admin guide)* `config.properties`.
+The said file is the configuration file *(see: section "Configuration" of the admin guide)* *(see: section "First setup" of the admin guide)* `config.properties`.

 ## Why caching isn't used?